Team-Loftly/Room-to-Grow/README.md

     - Result: The user can successfully add "><img src=x onerror=alert('XSS')> as a friend if that username exists.
 If not, the appropriate user not found error is shown.
 No script is executed.
     - Mitigation Actions: Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.
   - Test 3:
-    - Result: The user can successfully add <div onmouseover="alert('XSS')">Hover me</div> as a friend if that username exists.
+    - Result: The user can successfully add &lt;div onmouseover="alert('XSS')"&gt;Hover me&lt;div&gt; as a friend if that username exists.
 If not, the appropriate user not found error is shown.
 No script is executed.
     - Mitigation Actions: Added an onChange handler to the input to check the input against a regular expression "/[<>"'\/\\]/" and give an error if it includes any of these characters so they can't be entered.

 ### M4 highlights